maci-kb24/flytrippers/README.md

-# Documentation work for Flytrippers Jan.
-6th to Mar 25th
+# Documentation work for Flytrippers

+### Timeframe: January 6th to March 25th